NathanLouth/Kiosk/README.md

 ## Troubleshooting

+### Initializing Graphics Drivers or Establishing Network Connection

+The system waits for both the graphics driver to fully initialize and for the machine to connect to the network before starting Sway.
+If Sway isn't launching, it's likely that one or both of these conditions haven't been met.

+#### Checking Network Connectivity
+To verify if your system is connected to the network, run the following command:
+`ping <IP ADDRESS OR WEBSITE DOMAIN>`
+You should see a response if the system is connected.
+If no response is received, the system is not connected to the network.

+#### Checking Graphics Driver Initialization
+To check if the graphics driver has initialized correctly, run the following command:
+`ls /dev/dri | grep "card"`
+If the output includes `cardX`, it means the graphics driver has been initialized.
+If there's no output, the graphics driver has not been initialized.

 ### Sway (Wayland Kiosk Compositor) Error
 If Sway (Wayland Kiosk Compositor) fails to launch, try running the script again.
 This will reinstall the necessary packages.